tufan-gungor/tufan-gungor.github.io/_posts/2022-01-07-serpent-stealer-analysis.md

 suggest a debugging phase.
 Additionally, as previously mentioned, the hardcoded folder path `C:\Users\Aperx\Desktop` left in the malware indicates an oversight.
 These factors lead to the conclusion that this file was likely not ready for widespread distribution in a malware campaign and was still a work in progress.

+The absence of obfuscation, encryption, or any form of packing in this malware allows for a straightforward understanding of its capabilities just by examining its function names.
+Due to this simplicity, an in-depth analysis of each function is unnecessary.
+It is, in essence, a typical copy/paste .NET stealer.

 # Part 2 - Hunting for New Samples

 In Part 2 of our article, focused on Hunting for New Samples, we encounter a variety of specific strings within the 'Serpent Stealer' sample.
 Among these, `C:\\Users\\Aperx\\Desktop` emerges as particularly indicative of the developer's involvement.
 This string has guided our search efforts.